 Want to help Louisiana animals?
 Visit Cara’s House on Facebook and share the pictures of displaced pets.

 While on the 15 hour drive I could imagine my dad saying, “Remember Kelley, never let your gas go below ½ tank just in case you run into construction or something”.
 His advice helped me make the trip more enjoyable because I’d stop right before that half-way point and top off the gas, then park off to the side and go stretch my legs, take a brisk run and do push-ups or dips on my car or nearby table (gotta fit in exercise where you can, you know!).
 And FYI, I credit this routine with allowing me to drive straight through without napping.
 Try it the next time you have a long drive!

 Once arriving in Louisiana I went to Lamar Dixon Expo Center where Cara’s House and LSART (Louisiana State Animal Rescue Team) had their rescue areas set up; the noise was deafening.
 Animal sounds of every kind bombarded my ears.
 The sadness was overwhelming.
-Don’t get me wrong, I was glad to see these animals but I couldn’t help but think about the ones who didn’t make it; that might be treading water right now, waiting on someone to help them.
+Don’t get me wrong, I was glad to see these animals but I couldn’t help but think about the ones who didn’t make it; the ones that might be treading water right now, waiting on someone to help them.

 What A Day Looks Like